Watzit/Dragon-Heist/Events/Chapter 1 - A Friend in Need.md

 The shop is named after the stuffed beholder in the win- dow-a fixture that is actually a magical sensor, through which Xanathar can peer whenever it wishes.

 The shopkeeper is a wizened deep gnome who spies for the Xanathar Guild.
 A few years ago, he survived the detonation of a gas spore in Undermountain and inherited some stray beholder memories.
-Driven by a compulsion to carve out his own domain, the gnome settled in Waterdeep, bought the Old Xoblob Shop from its previous owner, and tried renaming it after himself, yet everyone kept calling it the Old Xoblob Shop.
+Driven by a compulsion to carve out his own domain, the gnome settled in [[Waterdeep]], bought the Old Xoblob Shop from its previous owner, and tried renaming it after himself, yet everyone kept calling it the Old Xoblob Shop.
 He therefore restored the old name and changed his name to Xoblob. ·'No relation to the eye tyrant hanging in the window!" he says.

 Trinkets.
 The gnome sells an assortment of trinkets.
 As the characters search the shelves, roll on the Trin- kets table in chapter 5 of the Player's Handbook to de- termine what catches their eye.
 Xoblob sells any trinket for ld6 gp.

 Floon's Fate.
 The gnome doesn't know Floon by name, but he recognizes liis description.
 He is reluctant to share information, but offering him a new purple item or succeeding on a DC 13 Charisma (Intimidation or Persuasion) check loosens his tongue.
-He says that Floon and a well-dressed fellow of similar appearance and bearing (Renaer Neverember, though the gnome doesn't know his name and didn't recognize him) were
+He says that Floon and a well-dressed fellow of similar appearance and bearing ([[Renaer Neverember]], though the gnome doesn't know his name and didn't recognize him) were

 jumped outside the shop by rough-looking men in black leather armor.
 Xoblob thinks there were five attackers, but none of them looked familiar.
 One of them had a black tattoo ofa winged snake on his neck.